M&A process introduction

 What are the three stages of M&A?

-M&A is a complex process that involves many interconnected activities.M&A deals typically involve three stages: M&A strategy, M&A transaction and M&A integration.
+M&A is a complex process that involves many interconnected activities.M&A deals typically involve three stages: M&A strategy, M&A transaction, and M&A integration.

 The purchase of shares or other ownership interests in a company by an existing shareholder.

-In addition to these broader activities, there are also specific M&A processes that companies follow at each stage of the M&A lifecycle: Strategy, Transaction and Integration.
+In addition to these broader activities, there are also specific M&A processes that companies follow at each stage of the M&A lifecycle: Strategy, Transaction, and Integration.

 While these processes can vary depending on the size and nature of a particular deal, they will generally follow a similar path as described in the next part.

-The three stages of a M&A deal
+The three stages of an M&A deal

-Stage 1: M&A strategy - Mapping Out Your Company’s Strategy
+Stage 1: M&A Strategy - Mapping Out Your Company’s Strategy

 You can do this by answering a few questions: